felleslosninger/docs/_docs/ID-porten/oidc/oidc_protocol_authorize.md

 |request_uri| Optional | The identifier returned by ID-porten from a [PAR request](oidc_protocol_par.html).
 No other attributes shold then be present |

+Clients are strongly recommended to use state, nonce and [PKCE](oidc_func_pkce.html).
+In the future, these parameteres will be mandatory to use when the protocol baseline in ID-porten is upgraded from Ouath2.0 to Oauth2.1.

 ### Sample request

 ```